jonapap/website-monitor/README.md

     + [Usage](#usage)

 ## Overview
 Set of three utilities that together can monitor if a website, or part of it, gets modified.
 To obtain information about the websites, Selenium is used to control a Firefox browser.
-See instructions below in the [Docker Setup](#docker-setup) or [Manual Setup](#manual-setup) section on how to setup Website Monitor along with Selenium.
+See instructions below in the [Docker Setup](#docker-setup) section on how to setup Website Monitor along with Selenium.

 ### Website Saver
 ```shell